RXTX4816/OBDisplay-Mega/README.md

 # Arduino Mega Tripcomputer for KWP1281 VAG Cars

 This code is for the Arduino Mega with a 480x320 Non-Touch Color Display Shield.
+Beware this may not work correctly due to timing issues.

 The code for the Arduino Uno with a 16x2 Display Shield can be found in the [ARDUINO_UNO branch](https://github.com/RXTX4816/OBDisplay-Uno)